Joint Chiefs of Staff: National Security Act of 1947

 With the end of World War II, the Joint Chiefs of Staff was officially established under the National Security Act of 1947.
 Per the National Security Act, the JCS consisted of a chairman, the chief of staff of the Army, the chief of staff of the Air Force (which was established as a separate service by the same Act), and the chief of naval operations.
 The commandant of the Marine Corps was to be consulted on matters concerning the Corps, but was not a regular member; General Lemuel C. Shepherd, Jr., Commandant in 1952–55, was the first to sit as an occasional member.
 The law was amended during the term of General Louis H. Wilson, Jr. (1975–79), making the commandant a full-time JCS member in parity with the other three DoD services.

+Goldwater–Nichols Act of 1986

-The position of vice chairman was created by the Goldwater–Nichols Act of 1986 to complement the CJCS, as well as to delegate some of the chairman's responsibilities, particularly resource allocation through the Joint Requirements Oversight Council (JROC).
+The position of vice chairman was created by the Goldwater–Nichols Act of 1986 to complement the Chief of the Joint Chiefs of Staff, as well as to delegate some of the chairman's responsibilities, particularly resource allocation through the Joint Requirements Oversight Council.